Measurement of forward $J/\psi$ production cross-sections in $pp$ collisions at $\sqrt{s}=13$ TeV: Systematic uncertainties

 The trigger efficiency obtained from simulation is cross-checked using data-driven methods using a fully reconstructed \jpsi sample.
 For the hardware trigger, a tag-and-probe method is used to evaluate the single track muon trigger efficiency in bins of muon transverse momentum, $\pt_\mu$, and pseudorapidity, $\eta_\mu$, for both simulation and data.
 In this procedure, the \jpsi candidate is required to pass both steps of the software trigger.
 The \jpsi trigger efficiency is calculated by weighting $\pt_\mu$ and $\eta_\mu$ of the muons with the single-muon track trigger efficiency obtained from data and simulation, and their relative difference is quoted as a systematic uncertainty.
 For most of the \jpsi $(\pt,y)$ bins, the systematic effect on the cross-section is found to be below $1.0\%$, but in two bins an uncertainty of 5.9\% is found.
 The software trigger efficiency is determined using a subset of events that would have triggered if the \jpsi signals were excluded~\cite{LHCb-DP-2012-004}.
 The efficiency is computed in each $(\pt,y)$ bin for data and simulation, and the relative difference between data and simulation of about $1.5\%$ is taken as a systematic uncertainty.

 The possible discrepancy between the \pt and $y$ distributions of \jpsi mesons in data and simulation for each bin is studied by reweighting the distribution in simulation to that in data.
-The relative difference between the efficiency after reweighting and the nominal efficiency is taken as a systematic uncertainty and found to be in the range $0.1\%-5\%$, depending on the $(\pt,y)$ bin of the \jpsi meson, where the largest value corresponds to the bins at the \lhcb acceptance boundary.
+The relative difference between the efficiency after reweighting and the nominal efficiency is taken as a systematic uncertainty and found to be in the range $0.1\%-6.5\%$, depending on the $(\pt,y)$ bin of the \jpsi meson, where the largest value corresponds to the bins at the \lhcb acceptance boundary.

 The uncertainty associated with the luminosity determination is $3.9\%$, and the branching fraction uncertainty of the $\jpsi\to\mumu$ decay is $0.6\%$.
-The limited size of the simulated sample in each bin leads to an uncertainty between $0.3\%$ and $5\%$, which is less than half of the data statistical uncertainty in each bin.
+The limited size of the simulated sample in each bin leads to an uncertainty between $0.5\%$ and $10\%$, which is less than or comparable to the data statistical uncertainty in each bin.

 The detection efficiency is dependent on the polarisation of the \jpsi meson.
 Previous measurements by \cdf~\cite{Abulencia:2007us} in $p\overline{p}$ collisions at $1.96\tev$, \alice~\cite{Abelev:2011md}, \cms~\cite{Chatrchyan:2013cla} and \lhcb~\cite{LHCb-PAPER-2013-008} in $pp$ collisions at $7\tev$, showed that the prompt \jpsi polarisation in hadron collisions is small.
 The \lhcb experiment studied \jpsi polarisation in the helicity frame~\cite{Jacob:1959at} and measured the longitudinal polarisation parameter $\lambda_{\theta}$~\cite{LHCb-PAPER-2013-008} to be on average $-0.145\pm 0.027$ in the range $2<\pt<14\gevc$\ and $2.0<y<4.5$.
 If the longitudinal polarisation is assumed to be $-20$\%, the measured \jpsi cross-section would decrease by values between $0.7\%$ and $6.2\%$ depending on the \jpsi $(\pt,y)$ bin, with an average value of $2.5\%$, which is smaller than the total systematic uncertainty.
 The efficiency changes in different \pt and $y$\ bins obtained under this assumption are discussed in the appendix.
 Therefore, since no polarisation measurement has yet been made for data collected at $\sqrt{s}=13 \tev$, the polarisation is assumed to be zero, and no corresponding systematic uncertainty is quoted on the cross-section related to this effect.